tonioni/WinUAE/utilities/stateload/readme.txt

 Supported hardware configurations:

-- Common 68000 A500 configurations. (chip ram, slow ram and fast ram supported)
+- Common 68000 A500 configurations. (chip ram, "slow" ram and fast ram supported)
-- A1200 68020 configuration (fast ram is also supported)
+- A1200 68020 configuration ("slow" ram and fast ram is also supported)

 Information: